FOR 100 Forestry Program Orientation (1 Credit)

 FOR 241B Dendrology (3 Credits)

-Covers identification, classification and distribution of plant communities (tree, shrub, forb and grass) found within Oregon and major North American plan communities.
-This class covers in lecture format the structure and function of the primary organs and tissues that comprise woody plants.
+Covers identification, classification and distribution of plant communities (tree, shrub, forb and grass) found within Oregon and major North American plant communities.
+Covers in lecture format the structure and function of the primary organs and tissues that comprise woody plants.
 This course is the classroom portion of FOR 241A.
 Course does not need to follow FOR 241A.

 FOR 251 Recreational Resource Management (3 Credits)